 5) What do you enjoy most about session work and describe, in your opinion, what are key qualities to becoming a successful session player?

 What I enjoy the most about session work is the creative process, the collaboration with the producers, artists, and fellow musicians.
 It’s a lot of fun and very challenging at the same time.
 You never know when you walk in into a session what kind of reading you will have to do.
 Sometimes it is easy and sometimes it’s not easy at all and you have to read and interpret music at a very high level.
 Not to mention that the other musicians around you are incredible, so you have to bring it!

 6) Any particular session experiences that stand out for you?

 While every session is an incredible experience, I recently had the opportunity to record a record with Chick Corea and Steve Gadd which was incredibly special.
 Not just because of who they are and what they represent but it was a very special and sentimental moment to record with my teachers.
 These are the guys that encouraged me to start my career way back when I was a kid and I used to dream of the moment when I could record with them.

 7) Tell us about your recent tour with Chick Corea and Steve Gadd.
 What has the experience been like and how has touring with them influenced your own playing?

 The tour has being great!
-We’ve been on tour for almost 3 months now and every day is different, new, and exciting.
-It’s like going to school with Picasso and Slavador Dali.
-They are painting as the play and telling stories in an incredible way.
+We’ve been on tour for almost three months now and every day is different, new, and exciting.
+It’s like going to school with Picasso and Salvador Dalí.
+They are painting as they play and telling stories in an incredible way.